The Phenomenology of Spirit: Preface

 The Preface to the text is a preamble to the scientific system and cognition in general.
-Paraphrased “on scientific cognition" in the table of contents, its intent is to offer a rough idea on scientific cognition, while at the same time aiming "to rid ourselves of a few forms which are only impediments to philosophical cognition".
+Paraphrased "on scientific cognition" in the table of contents, its intent is to offer a rough idea of scientific cognition, while at the same time aiming "to rid ourselves of a few forms which are only impediments to philosophical cognition".
 As Hegel’s own announcement noted, it was to explain "what seems to him the need of philosophy in its present state; also about the presumption and mischief of the philosophical formulas that are currently degrading philosophy, and about what is altogether crucial in it and its study".
-It can thus be seen as a heuristic attempt at creating the need of philosophy (in the present state) and of what philosophy itself in its present state needs.
-This involves an exposition on the content and standpoint of philosophy, i.e, the true shape of truth and the element of its existence, that is interspersed with polemics aimed at the presumption and mischief of philosophical formulas and what distinguishes it from that of any previous philosophy, especially that of his German Idealist predecessors (Kant, Fichte, and Schelling).
+It can thus be seen as a heuristic attempt at creating the need for philosophy (in the present state) and of what philosophy itself in its present state needs.
+This involves an exposition on the content and standpoint of philosophy, i.e, the true shape of truth and the element of its existence, that is interspersed with polemics aimed at the presumption and mischief of philosophical formulas and what distinguishes it from that of any previous philosophy, especially that of his German idealist predecessors (Kant, Fichte, and Schelling).

-The Hegelian method consists of actually examining consciousness' experience of both itself and of its objects and eliciting the contradictions and dynamic movement that come to light in looking at this experience.
+The Hegelian method consists of actually examining consciousness's experience of both itself and of its objects and eliciting the contradictions and dynamic movement that come to light in looking at this experience.
 Hegel uses the phrase "pure looking at" (reines Zusehen) to describe this method.
 If consciousness just pays attention to what is actually present in itself and its relation to its objects, it will see that what looks like stable and fixed forms dissolve into a dialectical movement.
 Thus, philosophy, according to Hegel, cannot just set out arguments based on a flow of deductive reasoning.
 Rather, it must look at actual consciousness, as it really exists.

 Hegel also argues strongly against the epistemological emphasis of modern philosophy from Descartes through Kant, which he describes as having to first establish the nature and criteria of knowledge prior to actually knowing anything, because this would imply an infinite regress, a foundationalism that Hegel maintains is self-contradictory and impossible.
-Rather, he maintains, we must examine actual knowing as it occurs in real knowledge processes.
+Rather, he maintains, one must examine actual knowing as it occurs in real knowledge processes.
 This is why Hegel uses the term "phenomenology".
 "Phenomenology" comes from the Greek word for "to appear", and the phenomenology of mind is thus the study of how consciousness or mind appears to itself.
-In Hegel's dynamic system, it is the study of the successive appearances of the mind to itself, because on examination each one dissolves into a later, more comprehensive and integrated form or structure of mind.
+In Hegel's dynamic system, it is the study of the successive appearances of the mind to itself, because on examination, each one dissolves into a later, more comprehensive and integrated form or structure of mind.